matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 joining the room. [↩](#a2)

 <a id="f3"/>[3]: This is a marginal decrease in security from the current
 situation.
-Currently, a misbehaving server can allow unauthorized users to join any room by first issuing an invite to that user.
+Currently, a misbehaving server can allow unauthorised users to join any room by first issuing an invite to that user.
 In theory that can be prevented by raising the PL required to send an invite, but in practice that is rarely done. [↩](#a3)